-- Entering their final year, students will be engaged in an applied learning project whereby they will work with community clients such as not-for-profit organizations and small business start-ups.
-The projects will involve the creation of accounting records for their clients, including establishing the computerized accounting system, recording transactions, assistance in preparing WSIB, HST and other government reporting as required, and preparing monthly financial statements.
-The students will also work with their assigned clientele to train them to do these tasks themselves on an ongoing basis.
-This course will take place offsite on the premises of our community partner.
+- Entering their final year, you will be engaged in an applied learning project where you will work with community clients such as not-for-profit organizations and small business start-ups.
+The projects will involve the creation of accounting records for your clients, including establishing the computerized accounting system, recording transactions, assistance in preparing WSIB, HST and other government reporting as required, and preparing monthly financial statements.
+You will also work with your assigned clientele to train them to do these tasks themselves on an ongoing basis.
+This course will take place offsite on the premises of our community partners.

 - BUSI2019 Strategic Business Management

-- Students will examine the principles and processes of creating strategy to be reflected in a strategic plan.
+- You will examine the principles and processes of creating strategy to be reflected in a strategic plan.
 Case studies will be used to promote an understanding of problems, issues and opportunities being faced by companies striving to remain competitive.
-Students will develop integrated and realistic plans in preparation for their entry into the commercial business environment.
+You will develop integrated and realistic plans in preparation for your entry into the business environment.

 - BUSI3005 Supply Chain and Logistic Management (EDI)

-- This course encompassess activities and techniques utilized in supply chain and logistics management including customer service, distribution planning, transportation planning, transportation forecasting, logistics documentation, purchasing and third party chain management.
+- This course encompasses activities and techniques utilized in supply chain and logistics management including customer service, distribution planning, transportation planning, transportation forecasting, logistics documentation, purchasing and third party supply chain management.